-breaks the normal execution of a script at the very spot entailing a system log out call.
-This feature is needed if a automated user log in for some other user shall take place (cf. cookbook, section 8.3).
+The normal execution of a script breaks at the point of the call, entailing a system log out call.

+This behaviour is needed if an automated user log in for some other user shall take place (cf. cookbook, section 8.3).